 What are the 5 SMART Goals?

 So what is the full form of SMART goals?
-Various people use different words to describe each alphabet, however here is the most common definition of SMART Goals.
+Various people use different words to describe the meaning of each alphabet.
+However, here is the most common definition of SMART Goals.

 S – Specific: Your goals must carry enough clarity and detail.
 If your goals lack clarity, you will lose direction.